How a CCTV, or IP Camera, People Counting System Works

 Tests show video people counting achieves over 98% accuracy.
-This is how it's done.
+This is how it's done anonymously.

-- Overhead closed-circuit television (CCTV) camera tracks people's movements.
+- Overhead closed-circuit television camera, or IP camera, tracks people's movements.

 - The camera connects to a people counter which accurately detects and records how many people pass through the counting zone.